djaodjin/djaodjin-saas/README.md

 Release Notes
 =============

-0.9.1

-  * translates Transaction description on display
+0.9.2

-  * fixes regression when creating code through the API
+  * fixes translation of Transaction description when using period discounts
-  * increases length of processor keys to 255

 [previous release notes](changelog)